Get the Best WordPress Backup

 WordPress maintenance can become overwhelming if you don’t automate certain tasks.
 With Duplicator, you can schedule backups, so you never have to worry about backing up your site.

-Optimized site backup template
+Database backup template

 When you’re finished, go back to the new schedule.
 Next, choose a storage location.
 Duplicator supports all of the following options:

 After this, decide how often this backup schedule will run.
-You can set up hourly, daily, weekly, and monthly automatic backups:
+You can set up hourly, daily, weekly, and monthly automatic backups.

 OneDrive monthly backup schedule